Command Gate

 Test gate button

 The Providers page has a per-card Test gate button.
-It spawns the provider with a force-deny hook in a temp workspace, asks it to touch a sentinel file, and reports whether the file was created.
+It spawns the provider with a force-deny hook in a temp project folder, asks it to touch a sentinel file, and reports whether the file was created.
 Green = deny envelope honored; red = gate effectively bypassed.

 Use this as a smoke test after upgrading a provider CLI — the contract has changed before without warning.